Posted on

 Tiredness

-We all get a little cranky in the heat, especially if we have to work, and it’s no different for your Service Dog or Emotional Support Animal.
+We all get a little cranky in the heat, especially if we have to work, and it’s no different for your service dog.
 On hot days allow them a little grace.
 It might take them longer to do the things your dog normally does, and they might need more rest.

 In severe cases, dogs can suffer from heat stroke, just like humans, and this can be extremely dangerous.
 Heat stroke occurs when the body has a rapid and uncontrollable rise in temperature, which can be caused by dehydration and heat exhaustion from over-exertion, and not taking in enough water before and during exercise.
 A dog’s normal body temperature is 100-103.
 This can rise to 107 with heat stroke which can be life-threatening.